-Generates and uses profiling information.
-These options require a three-step compilation process:

-- 1. Compile with proper instrumentation using -prof\gen. - 2.
-Run the program on one or more training datasets. - 3.
-Compile with -prof\use, which uses the profile information from the training run. - -S Compiles and generates assembly listing in .s files and does not link.
-The assembly listing can be used in conjunction with the output generated by the -opt\report option to try to determine how well the compiler is optimizing loops.
+-03 Enables -02 optimizations plus more aggressive optimizations, including loop transformation and prefetching.
+Level 3 optimization may not improve performance for all programs. -opt_report Generates an optimization report and places it in the file specified in -opt_report_file. -override_1 imits This is an undocumented option that sometimes allows the compiler to continue optimizing when it has hit an internal limit. -prof_gen and -prof_use Generates and uses profiling information.
+These options require a three-step compilation process: 1.
+Compile with proper instrumentation using -prof_gen.
+2. Run the program on one or more training datasets.
+3. Compile with -prof_use, which uses the profile information from the training run. -S Compiles and generates assembly listing in .s files and does not link.
+The assembly listing can be used in conjunction with the output generated by the -opt_report option to try to determine how well the compiler is optimizing loops.